Skip to main content

 Step 2: Download CA certificate

-Before you can request a certificate using EST, you first need to download a copy of the Certificate Authority (CA) certificate.
+Before you can request a certificate using EST, you first need to download a copy of the Certificate Authority (CA) certificate for the EST endpoint.
+Without this certificate, the TrustEdge EST client will not trust this endpoint.

 Step 3: Enroll a software key